centreon/centreon-documentation/versioned_docs/version-24.04/graph-views/map-web-install.md

 systemctl restart mariadb
 ```

-Since MariaDB 10.5, it is mandatory to secure the database's root access before installing Centreon.
+It is mandatory to secure the database's root access before installing Centreon.
 If you are using a local database, run the following command on the Map server:

 ```shell
 mysql_secure_installation